marzic/fstunnel/README.md

 # fstunnel
-TCP tunnel over a shared filesystem.
+TCP tunnel over the filesystem.
 Useful for getting out of VMs running VPNs that take over all the routes.

 Tunnels TCP traffic from point `a.py` to point `b.py` (back and forth).